American Persimmon Trees (Diospyros virginiana) – Bare Root Native Fruit Trees for Sale

 American Persimmons might just be the sweetest autumn fruit that you will you ever eat.
 The American Persimmon wasn't given it's latin name, Diospyros virginiana, without reason.
 Diospyros means "Fruit of the Gods".
 Persimmons were an important part of Native American cuisine and medicine.
 Native to the eastern and central United States, American Persimmons seedlings are an attractive versatile low maintenance species that are perhaps even more appealing to deer, turkey, other wildlife, and livestock as they are to us.

-What do American Persimmons taste like?
+What do American Persimmons Taste Like?

 Our American Persimmon seedlings are grown outside in loose native soil that is amended with our own compost and mulched with grass, leaves, and locally sourced wood chips.
 We focus on developing strong robust root systems for easier transplanting and avoid growing in pots to prevent circling roots.
 We do not spray our trees with herbicides, pesticides or chemical fertilizers.
 We collect our American Persimmon seeds from a very old tree that was planted by a family member on family land in the late 1950s or early 1960s.
 This specific Persimmon tree produces fruit that is often larger and sweeter than other wild trees in our area.
 We believe this tree's genetics should live on just like the memories of our family before us.
+That same tree and its offspring are why we continue growing American persimmons today.

 Other Common Names: Common Persimmon, Date Plum, Jove’s Fruit, and Winter Plum